 The Group does not extend its sales returns policy to all customers.
-However the Group allows for certain returns, only on a case-by-case basis.
-The Group uses the expected value method to estimate the provision for such returns based on the historical return rates and account for it as a reduction in revenue and form part of refund liability that is recognized in "Trade and other payables" (Note 22).
+However, the Group allows for certain returns, only on a case-by-case basis.
+The Group uses the expected value method to estimate the provision for such returns based on the management estimates with reference to historical return rates and account for it as a reduction in revenue and form part of refund liability that is recognized in "Trade and other payables" (Note 22).
 A corresponding right of return assets is recognized in "Trade and other receivables" (Note 15).